NikoIcardo/markdown-to-chicago/main-content-processed.md

 ***

 Psychological warfare has been a staple of military engagement for centuries.
 It has long been demonstrated that weakening the morale and wellbeing of soldiers and civilians contributes to victory in battle and the demise of nations.
 Its use has been a prevalent component of conflict in nearly all recent history.
-Consider this excerpt about [Psychological Warfare in World War 2](https://info.publicintelligence.net/GermanPropagandaLeaflets.pdf)[\[1\]](#bib-1):
+Consider this excerpt about [\[1\]](#bib-1)[Psychological Warfare in World War 2](https://info.publicintelligence.net/GermanPropagandaLeaflets.pdf):

 > “During World War II, Psychological Warfare became recognized as an important weapon at the disposal of all combatants.
 Its dual aim was to build up the user’s home-front, his troops, and his allies; and at the same time attack, undermine and destroy those of the enemy.
 Truths, half -truths, lies and rumors were spread by as many different media as there were means to carry the written and spoken word.”

 For instance both [Axis](https://www.britannica.com/biography/Mildred-Gillars) and [Allied ](https://codenames.info/operation/soldatensender-calais/)nations operated fake radio stations that broadcasted to enemy troops in their own languages and spread misinformation, lies, and demoralizing statements meant to undermine morale and weaken support to their countries.
 These same sorts of messages were employed via leaflets that were dropped by airplane and fired by cannons again by both [\[2\]](#bib-2)[\[3\]](#bib-3)[Axis](https://info.publicintelligence.net/GermanPropagandaLeaflets.pdf) and [Allied](https://britishonlinearchives.com/posts/category/articles/436/airborne-propaganda-the-battle-for-hearts-and-minds) powers.[\[1\]](#bib-1)[\[4\]](#bib-4)

-In a CIA reading room document titled [“Communist Psychological Warfare in the Framework of the Cold War”](https://www.cia.gov/readingroom/docs/COMMUNIST%20PSYCHOLOGICAL%20W%5B16009245%5D.pdf)[\[5\]](#bib-5), there is a quote that dates to writing in the 4th century BC that discusses how covert and psychological warfare is superior to brute force military engagements:
+In a CIA reading room document titled [“Communist Psychological Warfare in the Framework of the Cold War”](https://www.cia.gov/readingroom/docs/COMMUNIST%20PSYCHOLOGICAL%20W%5B16009245%5D.pdf), there is a quote that dates to writing in the 4th century BC that discusses how covert and psychological warfare is superior to brute force military engagements:[\[5\]](#bib-5)

 > “...There are other means in order to conquer the country of your enemy without losing the riches of that country.
 The following is the acme of skillful warfare: Have hand-picked men penetrate unnoticed into the country of your enemy.
 Have them reconnoiter for the weaknesses in the enemy’s fortresses.
 Furnish them with ample means so that they will be able to buy the enemy’s counselors.
 Let them sow \[destruct] in the hearts of its friends and instigate hatred in the hearts of its enemies.
 Let them induce infidelity in the enemy’s wives and foster jealousy among its sons.
 Promise freedom to its slaves and have them instigate mutiny among the body guard of your enemy.
 Poison the wells from which the beasts of burden drink and burn down the \[store] houses containing war materials.
 Commit atrocities against your enemy’s people in your enemy’s name so that the people will grumble and hate your enemy.
 First, send your agents in order to accomplish all that and then set your army in motion to occupy the country.
 With the country in unrest and with his friends and relatives set against him, your opponent will not think of giving battle to you.
 He will flee into his secret hideout, leaving you all his riches.”